Oregon Water Law Questions and Answers

 What is an instream “lease”?

-Yes – to a certain extent.
-Vested water rights are private property, and there is nothing in state law that prohibits such transactions.
-However, in order to change the location of use, type of use, or point of diversion for a water right, you must apply for a "transfer."
+Yes—to a certain extent.
+Certificated water rights are vested private property, and there is nothing in state law that prohibits such transactions.
+However, in order to change the location of use, type of use, or point of diversion for a water right, the parties must apply for a water right transfer.
 The transfer will be approved if the change will not result in injury to other water rights (see above).
-At present, there is no established "market" for water rights.
-However, there is a growing interest statewide in exploring how to accommodate the need and desire to reallocate water through market transactions.
-As it becomes more and more difficult to obtain new water rights, the value of existing water rights will only increase.
+Because of this requirement for state approval, there is no assurance that the water right sale can be completed until the transfer is approved.
+Despite these limitations, water right transactions occur throughout the state as a means of reallocating the resource between willing buyers and sellers.

 What happens to the water rights if the land is sold?

 Certificated water rights are legally appurtenant to the land.
 Therefore, if the land is sold, the certificated water rights are deemed to be included in the sale unless they are expressly reserved to the seller in the deed or contract of sale.
 If the water rights are reserved by the seller, the seller must file a transfer application with OWRD to move the water rights to a different location.
 This must be done within five years of the last water use in order to avoid possible forfeiture.
 When the land and water rights are sold, the parties should file an “ownership update” form with OWRD.